How to Properly Remove Stains from Your Leather Shoes

 Scuffs

-Leather conditioner helps protect your shoes from stains.
-It can also remove scuffs and mask scratches.
-Shoe polish may be the best option for this.
-In a pinch, you can try using petroleum jelly or non-acetone nail polish remover to get rid of stains on leather shoes.
+Leather conditioner helps protect your shoes and can also help hide scuffs and mask scratches that aren't too deep.
+Leather balm or shoe polish may be the best option for this.
+In a pinch, you can try using petroleum jelly if you don't have a leather balm or polish.

 Protect Leather Shoes from Further Damage

 Blot any remaining moisture with a cloth.
+It's important you don't rub the leather.
 Then, allow the leather to dry naturally.
 You may want to stuff the shoes with newspaper or towels to help them retain their shape as they dry.

 Never use a hair dryer or heating element to speed up the process.
 This impairs the finish of the leather and can lead to cracking and peeling.
 By taking good care of your leather shoes, you can keep them looking pristine and safeguard them against future stains.